joist-orm/joist-orm/docs/docs/getting-started/schema-assumptions.md

 }
 ```

 This "enums-as-tables" approach allows the entities reference to the enum, i.e. `Employee.status` pointing to the `EmployeeStatus` enum, to use foreign keys to the enum table, i.e. `employees.status_id` is a foreign key to the `employee_status` table.
-This enabled:
+This enables:

-1. Data integrity, ensuring htat all `status_id` values are valid statuses, and
+1. Data integrity, ensuring that all `status_id` values are valid statuses, and
 2. Allows Joist's code generator to tell both that `employees.status_id` is a) of the type `EmployeeStatus` and b) how many enum values `EmployeeStatus` has.

 Joist expects enum tables to have three columns: